 Patent and Industrial Design

-Lei is a registered patent agent in Canada, a registered trademark agent in Canada, a registered patent agent in the United States (for Canadian applicants), and a Barrister & Solicitor admitted in Ontario, and was a registered patent agent in China.
+Lei is a registered patent and trademark agent in Canada, a registered patent agent in the United States (for Canadian applicants), and a Barrister & Solicitor admitted in Ontario.
 He works with Canadian clients every step of the way, from initial consultation, to preparing and filing patent applications, to prosecuting the patent applications until the patent application is either allowed or rejected.
 He also arranges and supervises the filing and prosecution of patent applications around the world, for example, in Europe, Asia, Latin America, and Australia.

 Lei has helped clients obtain patents in a broad range of technology fields, including mechanical, electrical, electronics, computer software, oil and gas, biofuel, green technology, chemical, biotechnological, and agricultural fields.
 In addition to patent drafting and prosecution, he provides patentability opinions, freedom to practice opinions, infringement opinions, and validity opinions.
 He also conducts IP due diligence for commercial transactions.